grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 apps and sushi, i want to finish these two apps ~today~ tomorrow (I'm almost done) so i can work on other schools later/tomorrow

-I tried kibbeh the other day, I dunno if I can ever make it looks tough to get the shape right
+I tried kibbeh the other day, I dunno if I can ever make it looks tough to get the shape right. ohh [here](https://feelgoodfoodie.net/recipe/baked-kibbeh/) she baked it, maybe i'll make this for thanksgiving